 Mana whenua is the customary right to manage the resources over a given area (takiwā) and to act as its kaitiaki.
 It is obtained through whakapapa (ancestral links to the area) and is maintained through continuous occupation of the area (ahi kā roa) and exercise of those rights (eg mahinga kai).
 With those rights come responsibilities for protecting the mauri of the resources and their long-term sustainability (kaitiakitanga).
-The term mana whenua can also describe the people who hold mana whenua.
+The term mana whenua also refers to the territorial rights of the local iwi, hapū and whānau to their tribal lands.
 The Glossary of Terms provides further explanation of some of these concepts.